rav3ndust/shellbie/README.md

 LLA aims to be a fun little friend that helps you get stuff done!

-> *More functionality will be coming to LLA over time.*
+> *More functionality will be coming to Shellbie over time.*

-### Using Little Linux Assistant
+### Using Shellbie

-When you first download LLA, make sure you have everything you need to properly run it by installing its dependencies - and handily, there is a **installer.sh** file right here waiting for you.
+When you first download Shellbie, make sure you have everything you need to properly run it by installing its dependencies - and handily, there is a **installer.sh** file right here waiting for you.

 Hold up, though, Mr. ExcitedFace - you'll have to make it executable first to be able to run it: